Hermite interpolation with retractions on manifolds: Generalized de Casteljau algorithm with retractions

 \begin{definition} Given $x,y\in\mcal$ and $r\in\pac{0,1}$, the {\emph{$r$-endpoint retraction curve}} joining $x$ and $y$ is defined as

 where $q(r) = R_x(r R_x^{-1}(y))$. \end{definition} The choice of $r\in\pac{0,1}$ determines the anchor point for the retraction curve that defines $c_r$.
 Here and in the following two sections, we assume that any use of the retraction and its inverse is well-defined.
 For example, this is the case for Definition~\ref{def:endpointRetr} for any $r\in\pac{0,1}$ when $x$ and $y$ are sufficiently close.
-A more precise statement on the well-posedness of $r$-endpoint retraction curves can be found in Proposition~\ref{prop:rEndPointRetrCurveWellPosedness} below. \begin{proposition} The $r$-endpoint retraction curve family satisfies the following properties: \begin{enumerate}[label=(\roman*)] \item $c_r(0;x,y) = x$ and $c_r(1;x,y) = y$ for every $r\in\pac{0,1}$; \item $\dot c_0(0;x,y) = R_{x}^{-1}(y)$ and $\dot c_1(1;x,y) = -R_{y}^{-1}(x)$. \end{enumerate} \end{proposition} \begin{proof} The definition of $c_r$ directly implies~\ref{item:startsAtX}.
-To show~\ref{item:controlDerivIn0}, we first note that
+A more precise statement on the well-posedness of $r$-endpoint retraction curves can be found in Proposition~\ref{prop:rEndPointRetrCurveWellPosedness} below. \begin{proposition} The $r$-endpoint retraction curve family satisfies the following properties: \begin{enumerate}[label=(\roman*)] \item $c_r(0;x,y) = x$ and $c_r(1;x,y) = y$ for every $r\in\pac{0,1}$;